Visage (band)

 Visage were a British new wave pop band formed in London in 1978.
-The band became closely linked to the burgeoning New Romantic fashion movement of the early 1980s, and are best known for their hit "Fade to Grey" which was released in late 1980.
+The band became closely linked to the burgeoning New Romantic fashion movement of the early 1980s, and are best known for their hit "Fade to Grey" which was released in November 1980.
 In the UK, the band achieved two Top 20 albums (Visage and The Anvil) and five Top 30 singles before the commercial failure of their third album (Beat Boy) led to their breakup in 1985.

 The band saw various line-up changes over the years, all fronted by vocalist Steve Strange, who resurrected the band name in the 2000s.
 In 2013, the final line-up of the band released Hearts and Knives, the first new Visage album in 29 years.
 The band's fifth and final album, Demons to Diamonds, was released in 2015, nine months after Strange had died following a heart attack.

 History

 First incarnation (1978–1985)

 Founding members Midge Ure and Rusty Egan started working on Visage to produce music to play at the clubs where Egan was DJing.
 Egan alongside Steve Strange was hosting David Bowie and Roxy Music club-nights weekly at Billy's nightspot in London's Soho district and Egan was eager to find new music to play, ultimately opting to create music himself with Ure.
 Steve Strange had briefly been in the punk/new wave bands The Moors Murderers and The Photons, and Egan was working with Ure in the band The Rich Kids.
 Ure and Egan recorded a demo which included the original track "The Dancer" of which a version appeared on the debut Visage album and a cover of the Zager and Evans hit "In the Year 2525".
 Strange was then brought into the band to provide the face and voice of Visage with the line-up being completed with the addition of Ultravox keyboardist Billy Currie and three-fifths of the post-punk band Magazine – guitarist John McGeoch, keyboardist Dave Formula and bassist Barry Adamson (who left the band after playing on its debut single, but returned as a session musician).

 Producer Martin Rushent had heard some of the band's material at Billy's and financed further recordings with a view to signing the band to his new Genetic Records label.
 However, Rushent's label collapsed, and the band instead signed to Radar Records, a new independent label run by Rushent's former colleague Martin Davis (the pair had worked together at United Artists Records).
 Visage released their first single "Tar" on Radar in September 1979, though the single failed to chart.
 By this time, however, Strange and Egan had relocated their themed club-nights to the Blitz Club in Covent Garden from where the New Romantic movement would emerge.
 In mid-1980, David Bowie visited the club and asked Strange and three other Blitz regulars to appear in the video for his single "Ashes to Ashes", which helped to propel the New Romantic movement into the mainstream.